 In fact, he's let fans tinker with his musical creations as far back as the 1999 release of his two-disc album, "The Fragile," two years before the sharing and remixing licensing arrangements of the non-profit organization Creative Commons even existed.
 In an era when record labels fight the underground, unpaid spread of music tooth-and-nail, and companies like Apple take six years to strip the Digital Rights Management out of their massive online song stores, Reznor seems to have found a fire in non-traditional distribution arrangements.

+Bavardages Marketing.
 A l’heure où l’industrie de la musique s’affole et pointe du doigt les vilains petits internautes qui mettent les artistes au bord de la faillite, les obligeant presque à devoir retourner chanter dans le métro, Trent Reznor, le très futé leader du groupe Nine Inch Nails, s’en met plein les poches avec un album en téléchargement gratuit.
 Si, si.
 En 2008, les albums Ghost I-IV et The Slip étaient offerts, à disposition sur le site du groupe.
 Et pourtant, The Slip s’est vendu à près de 100 000 copies et Ghost I-IV fut l’album le plus vendu de l’année sur Amazon.com.
 Les fans de NIN seraient-ils un peu crétins sur les bords ?

 Below is what I submitted.
 If you're a regular reader of the blog, there's little that will surprise you, but even so, it may be a good read, as it's got a whole bunch of different things I've discussed about -- things like "CwF+RtB" all summarized in one single place.
 Later, I'll do another post on what I discussed this year at Midem, since it builds on what's written below, and digs in much deeper on how to create compelling reasons to buy.
 It's no secret that there's a lot of concern these days about what the music industry will look like going forward -- especially from those who work on the label side of the business and have been around for a bit.
 A variety of things have caused rapid change in the market.
-The Future Of Music Business Models (And Those Who Are Already T
+My MidemNet Presentation: Trent Reznor And The Formula For Futur.
 A version of this post has been crossposted to the MidemNet blog.

 Embedded here is the 15 minute (trust me, it goes by quickly) presentation I did at MidemNet on January 17th in Cannes, France.
 If you're reading via RSS or another site like iGoogle, click through to see the full presentation.
 Sorry it took so long to get the video up.
-My MidemNet Presentation: Trent Reznor And The Formula For Futur
+There were a few minor technical difficulties.